datagouv/fr-format/CONTRIBUTING.md

 3. Fix Linting problems running `make lint-fix`.
 4. Import the format inside `./src/frformat/__init__` and add it to the `all_formats` list.
 5. Run `make generate-docs` to update the format documentation.

-## Improving and adding documentation

-All documentation files are located in [docs folder](./docs).\
-If your changes include complex logic or functionality, add clear and concise doc comments to explain them.
-Also, if you identify areas for improvement in the documentation, please contribute!

 ## License